simatic-ax/standardizer-tutorial-lib/doc/testing-framework.md

 - you know the test explorer and the `Run tests` button ✔
 - you can execute tests within the IDE ✔
+- you know the feature `single test execution`  //TODO
 - you've knowledge about the command line based testing ✔